-Covered & Non-Covered Expatriate
+Covered vs. Non-Covered Expatriates

-- The expatriate’s average annual net income tax for the period of 5 tax years ending on the date before relinquishing citizenship or residency is greater than $171,000 for those expatriating in 2020 (up from $168,000 for 2019)
+- The expatriate’s average annual net income tax for the period of 5 tax years ending on the date before relinquishing citizenship or residency is greater than $172,000 for those expatriating in 2021 (up from $171,000 in 2020 and $168,000 for 2019)

 - The taxpayer’s net worth is at least $2 million on the date of expatriation